 AI can even update doctors on health reports.
 It reminds couples about appointments and track attempts to get pregnant.
 That way, they can rule out the things that don’t work and focus on those that do.

 Believe it or not, Netflix employs modern AI systems to deliver accurate content suggestions to its customer base.
 Users react to various movies and shows, by adding them to favorites, providing personal ratings and more.
 The AI system takes this into account and applies it to existing content offered via the platform to deliver targeted, accurate suggestions.

 This technology — thanks to big data and predictive analytics — is growing smarter by the day.
-Sure, it’s being used for Netflix of all places, but that can be applied to many services and brands in a wide variety of industries.
-Pandora and Spotify — music streaming services — use the same technology to deliver targeted content suggestions as well.
+Sure, Netflix is using it, but individuals can apply this feature to many brands in various industries.
+Pandora and Spotify use the same technology to deliver targeted content suggestions as well.

 Alexa, the AI system behind Amazon’s Echo platform, also makes product suggestions to customers.
 She can even auto add items to a shopping cart based on a user’s preferences and history.
 Run out of paper towels, for instance, and Alexa will order more and have them shipped right to you within days.

 This shows exactly where modern AI is headed in the near future.
 Expect to see many brands and services leveraging AI over the coming year.
 We’re sure to see some more innovative and more convenient solutions as companies work to improve the customer experience.
 A smart fridge combined with predictive AI allows your smart home to order groceries for you based on what you eat most and what you need.

 Medical treatments are at the whim of doctors and medical professionals, at least when deciding what should be used.
 Patients will often share their ailments and symptoms, helping professionals deliver a diagnosis.
 This leads to further testing or monitoring, before finally moving to treatment.
 Sometimes the process is simple and quick — and others, not so much.